Halocrea/voice-chat-bot/README.md

 ## Quick Thanks

-- Thanks [@tepec](https://github.com/Tepec) for helping me a lot on developing this bot and for the translations
+- Thanks [@Tepec Fett](https://twitter.com/tepecfett) for helping me a lot on developing this bot and for the translations
 - Thanks Bendak for all the features ideas, and both of you for taking the time to test the bot
 - Thanks [@Aronild](https://twitter.com/AroniId) for your opinion and your wonderful gif on help commands